NativeScript/push-plugin/README.md

 - The access token is written in the console and in the message area, after subscribing (Look for ObtainTokenThread log record).
 When sending a notification, the message below the TAP button should be changed with the message received.

-The plugin will default to latest available version of the `firebase-messaging` SDK.
+The plugin will default to version 10.0.1 of the `firebase-messaging` SDK.
 If you need to change the version, you can add a project ext property `firebaseMessagingVersion` like so:

 	```
-	//   /app/App_Resources/Android/app.gradle
+	// in the root level of /app/App_Resources/Android/app.gradle:

 	project.ext {
-	    firebaseMessagingVersion = "+"
+	    firebaseMessagingVersion = "+" // OR the version you wish
 	}
 	```
 ### iOS